Lohitha45/Ecommerce-Data-Analysis/README.md

 # Ecommerce-Data-Analysis
  ### Overview
- This project analyzes Ecommerce sales data using **Power BI**.
+ This project analyzes Ecommerce sales data using **Excel** and **Power BI**.
 It includes Creating Date Table, Data Visualization, Creating Dashboard, Generating Insights to analyze KPIs and Trends.
 The goal is to identify top-selling Products, uncover sales trends, and optimize sales strategies.
 ### 📚Table of Contents:
 1. [Overview](#overview)
 2. [Data Sources](#data-sources)